 Clothes dryers get a bad rap for being energy-wasting appliances, with some models costing as much as $3 in electricity per cycle to run!
 However, with smart use, dryers can be a good option for when the sun isn’t shining or if it’s cold outside.
 Aussie brand Simpson is a favourite among Aussie customers and is known for being a cheap, yet effective, brand.
 While you likely won’t get the high-tech features some other brands are known for, you’ll get a product that’s easy to use and effective.
 Simpson clothes dryers are generally simple in design, and don’t use any heat pump or gas technologies to mitigate energy use, but the end result is a cheaper product.

-- The 5kg unit (39S500M) consumes 231kWh, which gives it a 1.5-star energy rating.
+- The 5kg unit (SDV501) consumes 231kWh, which gives it a 1.5-star energy rating.
 So consider that a cheaper upfront price will mean higher ongoing energy costs.

-The basic functionality and low energy ratings of Simpson clothes dryers wasn’t enough to sway owners, with customers praising the brand in terms of performance and reliability, and drying time.
-However, it rated four stars on value for money, with premium brand Fisher & Paykel the only recipient of five stars in this area.
-That gives you something to think about!
-Read our full 2017 clothes dryers report here.
+The basic functionality and low energy ratings of Simpson clothes dryers wasn’t enough to sway owners, with customers praising the brand in terms of performance and reliability, design, drying time and value for money.
+The complete dryer report can be found here.

 Dishwashers – Miele

 Miele once again cleaned up in this year’s dishwasher ratings, earning five stars from customers across all research categories.
-Miele produces a wide range of freestanding, built-under, semi-integrated and fully-integrated dishwashers to suit a variety of different households.
-And despite their lofty price tags, Aussie consumers are clearly happy that Miele dishwashers represent good value.
+Miele produces a wide range of freestanding, built-in and integrated dishwashers to suit a variety of different households.
+And despite their lofty price tags, Aussie consumers are clearly happy that Miele dishwashers represent good value, rating it five stars in this research category.

 - Miele dishwashers usually boast 5 star water ratings, consuming as little as 11-12L per cycle